-Comparing oneself to others is lack of confidence.
-Even believing others’ perception about you is still lack of confidence.
+Comparing oneself to others is a lack of confidence.
+Even believing others’ perception of you is still lack of confidence.
 The strongest way to build confidence in yourself is to believe in who you are.
 Easier said than done, right?

 When we focus to improve our weaknesses and strengthen our perceptions then we experience a flood of positive energy that drives us to positive self-expression which looks like so many things such as joining a competition, doing a presentation and following your interest.
 We are moving from self-awareness and self-love.